Blackbird Chords | The Beatles Guitar Lesson

 This chart was created using iRealPro, here’s a link to that file: Blackbird iReal Pro.

-Below, you get a preview of how we practise Blackbird using play-along loops in the course.
+Below, you get a preview of how we play and practise Blackbird in the course.

 Video blocked due to privacy settings